ankitasankars/ankitasankars/README.md

 ## Progress

-- 🔭 I’m currently working on making my own website.
+- 🔭 I’m currently working on making a website.
 - 🌱 I’m currently learning HTML/CSS.
 - 👯 I’m looking to collaborate on ML or Data Science Projects.
 - ⚡ Fun fact: I'm a music lover who also reads a lot of books :)